wrightmat/wrightmat.github.io/obsidian/dnd/locations/Daskaran.md

 #### Under the Flame Orphanage

-The most well-known orphanage in Thrane is located in Daskaran and run by a human woman named [[Vatayla]].
+The most well-known orphanage in Thrane is located in Daskaran and run by a human woman named [[Vatalya]].
 Although her life experiences have given her a twisted view of the Silver Flame, she still funnels many of her orphans into the church.
-Anyone who isn't adopted out is sent to the Cathedral of the Silver Flame to train as a Templar (and only a Templar, if Vatayla has anything to say about it, which she does) at the age of 16.
+Anyone who isn't adopted out is sent to the Cathedral of the Silver Flame to train as a Templar (and only a Templar, if Vatalya has anything to say about it, which she does) at the age of 16.

 [[Onme Nanvia Donverou]] was raised in the orphanage after she was abandoned there by her mother [[Nanvia]] (under unknown circumstances).